Genocs/genocs-library/README.md

 # Use this file only in case you want to setup sqlserver database (no need if you use postgres)
 docker compose -f ./infrastructure-sqlserver.yml --env-file ./.env --project-name genocs up -d

+# Use this file only in case you want to setup mySql database (no need if you use postgres)
+docker compose -f ./infrastructure-mysql.yml --env-file ./.env --project-name genocs up -d

+# Use this file only in case you want to setup oracle database (no need if you use postgres)
+# docker compose -f ./infrastructure-oracle.yml --env-file ./.env --project-name genocs up -d

 # Use this file only in case you want to setup elk stack
 docker compose -f ./infrastructure-elk.yml --env-file ./.env --project-name genocs up -d